alienatedsec/solis-ha-modbus-cloud/README.md

 The main device is the Waveshare RS485 to PoE ETH (B) - the non-PoE version is described as per [this guideline](https://github.com/wills106/homeassistant-solax-modbus/wiki/Installation-Notes#option-1-waveshare-rs485-to-eth-b-din-rail-mounted-model).
 There are no major differences between PoE and non-PoE devices, except for the convenience of powering those when you have multiple next in line.

-I was trying different settings as I had some teething issues, and I noticed that it works better when the integration (I am using [Home Assistant SolaX Modbus integration](https://github.com/wills106/homeassistant-solax-modbus) for my Solis inverter) is pulling data more often (e.g., every 5 seconds).
-There was an issue raised to resolve errors in reporting, and the solution to reduce the block size proposed by the author seems to be working well.
-You can find more [at the following address.](https://github.com/wills106/homeassistant-solax-modbus/issues/340)
+I was trying different settings as I had some teething issues, and I noticed that it works better when the integration (I am using [Home Assistant SolaX Modbus integration](https://github.com/wills106/homeassistant-solax-modbus) for my Solis inverter) is polling data more often (e.g., every 5 seconds).
+As much as no longer relevant, you can find more about those issues [at the following address.](https://github.com/wills106/homeassistant-solax-modbus/issues/340)

 ## Wiring
-I recommend using one of the pairs from the Ethernet cable for RS485 wiring.
+I recommend using one of the pairs from the Ethernet cable for RS485 wiring. e.g., A twisted pair of `blue` for RS485(A) and `white-blue` for RS485(B).
 There is no need for 120 Ohms resistors at each end of the RS485.
 Both, Waveshare and the Inverter have resistors built-in.

 ![Wiring](/images/solis-ha-modbus-cloud-wiring-diagram.png)